Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 [/sidenote]

-The run cost also takes into account the stack’s current memory usage.
+The run cost also takes memory usage into account.
 Adding an item to the stack has a cost based on the size of the item; removing an item from the stack refunds that cost.

 ### Instruction set